RH-devs/sane-again/README.md

 During the development of this site I encountered a number of different bugs that have been now been fixed.
 A few notable bugs include the following:

 During testing it was highlighted that a user could enter empty spaces and submit the forms.
-I search online and adapted my code based on information using the pattern attribute class="validate" and ensuring all fields were required. users can see a small text message advising them on how to fill the form incase they have gotten it wrong.
+I search online and adapted my code based on information using the pattern validate class and ensuring all fields were required. users can see a small text message advising them on how to fill the form incase they have gotten it wrong.

 ## Technology Configuration